wang1212/user-script/README.md

 - The directory navigation panel can be **switched to show/hide**, the purpose is not to affect the normal browsing page content.
 - Click the title to **smoothly scroll to the target anchor point**.

+Coming soon...

+- The navigation bar scrolls to monitor, and **the corresponding title item can be highlighted as the content scrolls**.

 ## License

 MIT LICENSE.